meganecummings/shef/README.md

 # Shef
-Shef will serve as your personal library for carefully personal recipe library.
+Shef will serve as the personal library for all your favorite recipes.
 Easily write, edit, delete and view all of your favorite recipes.

 ### Motivation
 Recipes shouldn't need clean up.